 Warnings While Using This Medicine

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
-Women should not become pregnant during therapy and men should not father a child while receiving this medicine and for 6 months after stopping it.
+Use effective birth control during the time you are being treated.
+Men should keep using birth control for 6 months after treatment ends.

-- Make sure your doctor knows if you have kidney disease, liver disease, anemia, bones or bone marrow problems, brain disease, heart disease, lung problems, urinary tract problems, or any type of infection.
+- Tell your doctor if you have kidney disease, liver disease, bone marrow problems, or heart disease.
+Tell your doctor if you have a weak immune system or an infection.